 Fast forward 6 years, I’ve graduated with a BFA in Photography, I’ve worked as an assistant for a few years, and I decide my (now) husband and I should move to Boston.
-We didn’t know a single person, we didn’t have jobs, and I had only been here for 3 days the previous summer, but as you’re beginning to see, I thrive on change.
-So on January 1, 2007 Eric and I pulled up to our overpriced studio apartment in Allston MA, and that day I became a wedding photographer.
+We didn’t know a single person, we didn’t have jobs, and I had only been here for 3 days the previous summer, but because I thrive on change, Eric and I pulled up to our overpriced studio apartment in Allston, MA on January 1st 2007, and that day I became a wedding photographer.

-Having begun my career in fine art and commercial photography I never, ever, ever, intended on becoming a wedding photographer, but after an assisting gig fell in my lap in Milwaukee, I quickly realized weddings combine my seemingly opposite photography interests, architecture and portraiture.
-So after Eric and I’s 16-hour drive east, I established myself as a sole proprietor, and set up shop.
-(Although it would be a few more years before “shop” would become a literal sense of the word.)
+Having begun my career in fine art and commercial photography, I never intended on becoming a wedding photographer, but after an assisting gig fell in my lap in Milwaukee, I quickly realized that weddings combine my wide-ranging photography interests, portraiture, details and architecture.
+So after Eric and I’s 16-hour drive east, I set up shop as a wedding photographer in Boston.

-That brings us to 2011, a year of many changes.
-After 8.5 years together Eric and I got married in the spring of 2011, I opened my first “shop” on Newbury Street (although I call it the studio) and we finally moved out of Allston!
-For those of you who live, or have lived in the Boston area, I’m sure you understand what that means.
-Now in my 7th year of business, I have shot over 100 weddings (check out just some of the many highlights HERE and what past clients have said HERE.)
-I have been featured in several magazines and online blogs (seen HERE) and in 2011 I was named “Boston’s Best” by the Improper Bostonian, a complete surprise and honor.
+Now in my 11th year of business, I have shot over 150 weddings (check out just some of the many highlights here.)
+I have been featured in several magazines and online blogs, and in 2011 was awarded “Boston’s Best” by the Improper Bostonian, a complete surprise and honor.

-Now you know my story, and I’d love to know yours!
+Now that you know some of my story, I’d love to know yours!
 Feel free to reach out via my contact form, or shoot me an email at: email@example.com.